 What is the Doppler Effect?
 The Doppler Effect is the change in frequency of a wave for an observer due to the motion of the source.

-Three important things said here.
+There are three important things said here.

 These 3 things must be in place in the Doppler Effect.
 Since the change in frequency or Doppler Effect happens when there is motion, let us first discuss the frequency of a wave when the source is not moving.